 • If following the TSS simplified journey, ensure the importer is registered on TSS to receive an auto-generated Simplified Frontier Declaration

-NOTE: this only applies to the TSS simplified journey.
+NOTE: This only applies to the TSS simplified journey.
 There are further details on journeys requiring Full Frontier Declarations in the Entry Summary Declaration and Full Frontier Declaration guidance on NICTA

 • Ensure you have movement and goods data available (e.g., journey details, goods description, licenses for controlled goods)